The 4 Stages of Addiction Treatment: Steps to Recovery

 The earliest phase of addiction recovery has been termed the pre-contemplation stage, because the journey to recovery often begins long before the addict even realizes that he or she is undertaking such a journey.
 Often, those who are in the pre-contemplation stage have yet to admit to themselves that they have a problem.
 They may be “going through the motions” of talking about addiction because they’ve been pressured by loved ones or their employer or the legal system, but deep inside they still believe that they can “handle it” and are not really addicts.
 Addicts in this stage often blame their addiction on outside factors such as a stressful job or home life, rather than a situation that they created themselves.

 During this stage, the individual has realized that he or she is an addict, and accepted that they need to make changes.
 They have become aware of the impact their addictive behavior is having on their lives, but they are still uncertain whether it is worth the effort required to change.
-They are still struggling to understand the root causes of their addition, and unsure as to how to change.
+They are still struggling to understand the root causes of their addiction, and unsure as to how to change.
 They’re open to change, as long as it’s “someday,” not right now.
 It is common for addicts to remain in this stage for months or even years, as they begin to think about potential courses of action.
-Choosing to seek help is a huge step, and many addicts in this stage of recovery are simply not ready to make that step yet.

 The end of the contemplation stage is often signaled by a growing sense of simultaneous anxiety and excitement, because the addict starts to make concrete plans for their recovery.
 At this stage people begin to see that they are responsible for their choices and have the ability to make plans that can affect their lives in many positive ways.